WHY DOUBLE-DIGIT INFLATION

 Many wonderful methods of detoxification exist and are readily available at low cost.
 Healing need not be costly.
 One of the finest is the near infrared sauna as described in other articles I have written and those of other authors as well.

-in the population.
-Most children
+population.
+Most children are born

-are born with nutritional imbalances due to imbalances in the parents.
+with nutritional imbalances due to imbalances in the parents.
 Nutrient deficiencies are subtle at

 times, and result in a multitude of health conditions.